britive/no-static-keys/README.md

 The AWS CLI uses `credential_process` to inject the temporary credentials.
 This enables a GitHub Action to access AWS without any static keys.

+Here’s what’s happening:

+- The AWS CLI sees credential_process and runs the command (pybritive ...)
+- The pybritive CLI returns temporary credentials in JSON (format expected by AWS)
+- AWS CLI uses those creds to make the actual API calls

 ![AWS S3 Listing Buckets - No Keys](./AWS-S3-Listing-Buckets-No-Keys.png)

 ---